Fethiye Travel Guide

 Much of the nightlife in Fethiye is hosted by resorts and hotels.
 The Paspatir old town has a number of bars and clubs ranging from traditional Turkish music to live cabaret and discos, while the Belcegiz Beach promenade has a few loud clubs.
 There are also two cinemas in town.

 Fethiye is home to several remarkable ancient sites.
-The most conspicuous are the Lycia rock tombs dating from the 4th century BC carved in the hillside above the town.
+The most conspicuous are the Lycia rock tombs dating from the 4th century BC and carved in the hillside above the town.
 The Fethiye Museum is also highly regarded for its collections of ancient artefacts.
 Beside the Fethiye harbour is the Roman amphitheatre and the crumbling remains of a medieval castle built by the Knights of St John.
 Gulets (sturdy wooden yachts) can be hired in Fethiye's harbour for day trips around these coastal waters.
-The beach resort of Oludeniz is just 25 minutes away by dolmus (the local minibuses) and offers numerous activities, including parasailing, pedaloes, banana boating, diving, snorkelling water-skiing; and most famously paragliding.
+The beach resort of Oludeniz is just 25 minutes away by dolmus (the local minibuses) and offers numerous activities, including parasailing, pedaloes, banana boating, diving, snorkelling, water-skiing, and most famously paragliding.
 Butterfly Valley and Kabak are nearby canyons that both feature good hiking and waterfalls.

 A lack of signs in the city make it difficult to find points of interest.